Sealdah South section: Electrification

 The Sealdah South section lines are fully electrified with 25 kV AC overhead system.
 The electrification process was started in 1965 from Sealdah to Lakshmikantapur line and the other lines in this division with the different phases and completed up to 1966 from that time the whole division is also fully electrified.

 EMU Carshed

-The Sealdah South section is primarily served by 12-car EMU rakes from the Sonarpur EMU Carshed.
-They are also served with a few 9-car EMU rakes from Narkeldanga EMU Carshed.
+The Sealdah South section is primarily served by all 12 Coach EMU rakes from the Sonarpur (SPR) EMU Carshed.
+They are also served with a few 12 Coach EMU rakes from the Narkeldanga (NKG), Barasat (BT) and Ranaghat (RHA) EMU Carshed which comes to Sealdah South as North/Main to South Link Trains via Kolkata Circular Railway.

 While the section was initially served by the Narkeldanga EMU carshed which opened on 1963, a need for a dedicated EMU carshed for the section led to the construction of the Sonarpur EMU carshed in 1978.
-This reduced the inconvenience faced by the overburdened Narkeldanga EMU car shed.
+This reduced the inconvenience faced by the overburdened Narkeldanga EMU Carshed.

-As of November 2021, the Sonarpur carshed had 32 12-car EMU rakes which exclusively served the Sealdah South section.
-The Narkeldanga carshed had 29 9-car EMU rakes, a few of which served the Sealdah South section mostly via the Circular line, while rest served the Sealdah Main and North section.
+As of November 2021, the Sonarpur Carshed had 32 12 Coach EMU rakes which exclusively served the Sealdah South section.